Numerical characterizations for integral dependence of graded ideals: A Macaulay2 algorithm

 \section{A Macaulay2 algorithm}

 The Macaulay2 package \href{https://macaulay2.com/doc/Macaulay2/share/doc/Macaulay2/MultiplicitySequence/html/index.html}{\sf MultiplicitySequence}, authored by Chen, Kim and Monta\~no \cite{CKM24}, contains the commands `multiplicitySequence', and `jMult' to compute the multiplicity sequence and $j$-multiplicity of an ideal respectively.
 So one might be interested to know if there is a Macaulay2 algorithm to compute the density functions at certain slopes to detect if a homogeneous ideal contained in another is a reduction.
 In this section, we present such an algorithm based on Theorem \ref{comp}.
-We now write some functions in Macaulay2.